Apply for a Grant

 20/20 Circle Fund - Apply Now

-The Carbon County Community Foundation invites area nonprofit organizations to submit an application for this year’s 20/20 Circle Fund grant of $4,000.
-Following the application deadline, the review committee will select three finalists to move on to the next round.
+Following the application deadline, a review committee will select three finalists to move on to the next round.
 Finalists will be invited to present their proposals at the 20/20 Circle Annual Meeting, where members will vote on the community project to which they would like to award the grant.

-Applications are due September 11th by midnight.
+Applications are due August 31st by midnight.
 Apply Now.

 Guidelines for Grants